Blockchain-for-identity-and-privacy/SBT-Satisfaction/README.md

 - Customer-dApp: the user interface for the customer to obtain the digital ownership of a physically-owned product and mint certificates of satisfaction.

-This repository require node.js installed in the server and metamask installed in the browser.
+This repository requires node.js installed in the server and Metamask installed in the browser.
-Both smart contracts must be deployed in a public blockchain and their address must be saved using the configuration page of both dApps.
+Both smart contracts must be deployed in a public blockchain and their addresses must be saved using the configuration page of both dApps.